mlehotay/ier/IER/IER-theory.md

 Not all intrinsic constraint sustains experience.

-* too little → flatness, numbness
+* too little → flatness or non-experience
 * coherent intrinsic tension → vivid, stable experience
-* excessive or incoherent → fragmentation, collapse
+* excessive or incoherent tension → fragmentation, collapse, dissociation

-Experience occupies a bounded regime of **maximal sustainable coherence under constraint**.
+Experience occupies a bounded regime of **maximal sustainable coherence under intrinsic constraint**.

 ---

+## **6. Categorical Onset of Experience**

+### **6.1 Gradual Organizational Buildup**

+The organizational precursors to experience may accumulate **gradually**:

+* slack reduction
+* increasing coupling density
+* deepening interdependence
+* narrowing arbitration pathways

+These changes are continuous and lawful.

+---

+### **6.2 Regime Transition**

+> **Experience itself does not gradually emerge.**

+Experience begins **only** when intrinsic constraint becomes:

+* unavoidable
+* globally binding
+* system-defining

+At that point, the system undergoes a **categorical dynamical regime transition** into a Unified Experiential Field.

+There is no faint, partial, proto-, or smeared experience prior to this transition.

+---

+### **6.3 Phase-Like Analogy**

+The onset of experience is analogous to:

+* ignition
+* percolation
+* lasing
+* turbulence
+* superconductivity

+In each case:

+* control parameters vary smoothly
+* a threshold is crossed
+* system behavior changes categorically

+IER locates experience **on the far side of such a threshold**.

+---

-## **6. Single-UEF Constraint (Formal Rule)**
+## **7. Single-UEF Constraint**

 > **A single physical system can sustain at most one globally dominant, coherence-stabilized Unified Experiential Field at a time.**

 Clarifications:

 * partial overlap may occur during regime transitions
-* local preparatory or residual dynamics do not constitute additional UEFs
+* preparatory, residual, or peripheral dynamics do not constitute additional UEFs
 * simultaneous full experiential fields within one system are impossible

-This rule explains dissociation, dreaming, attentional collapse, and regime switching without multiplying subjects.
+This rule explains dissociation, dreaming, attentional collapse, anesthesia, and regime switching without multiplying subjects.

 ---

-## **7. Qualia**
+## **8. Qualia**

-Qualia are differences in UEF-participating dynamics under intrinsic constraint.
+Qualia are differences in **UEF-participating dynamics under intrinsic constraint**.

-There is no additional “redness” or “painfulness.”
+There is no additional “redness,” “painfulness,” or ineffable property.

 Qualitative character is entirely the structured organization of the field itself, reflecting:

 * coupling geometry
 * constraint topology
 * temporal modulation
+* coherence patterns

+Differences in experience are differences in **how intrinsic constraint is organized and sustained**.

 ---

-## **8. Affect, Valence, and Intensity**
+## **9. Affect, Valence, and Intensity**

-Affect emerges because the UEF encodes pressures, priorities, and equilibria relevant to system-wide regulation:
+Affect arises because the UEF encodes pressures, priorities, and equilibria relevant to system-wide regulation.

 * positive valence → movement toward stable resolution
 * negative valence → sustained or escalating intrinsic conflict
 * urgency → rate of tension change
 * intensity → magnitude and coherence of intrinsic constraint

-“Feeling alive” corresponds to high, coherent intrinsic tension under sustained integration.
+“Feeling alive” corresponds to high, coherent intrinsic tension under sustained global integration.

 ---

-## **9. Experiential Worlds and Pluralism**
+## **10. Experiential Worlds and Pluralism**

-### **9.1 Experiential Worlds**
+### **10.1 Experiential Worlds**

 An **experiential world** exists **if and only if** a UEF exists.

-> **Only observers that sustain a Unified Experiential Field instantiate a world-for-the-system.**
+> **Only systems that sustain a Unified Experiential Field instantiate a world-for-the-system.**

-Each world includes:
+Each experiential world includes:

 * a temporal “now”
 * a self / non-self boundary